Aviation_Apr2022

 Aviation4

-NROTC graduates are selected for flight training during their final year of school based on their grade point average, Aviation Selection Test Battery (ASTB-E) scores, and thier physically qualifications.
-Upon graduations students will recieve orders to report to Naval Air Station Pensacola.
-Commenment of flight training begins with the Introductory Flight Screening (IFS) program.
+NROTC graduates are selected for flight training during their final year of school based on their grade point average, Aviation Selection Test Battery (ASTB-E) scores, and their physical qualifications.
+Upon graduation from college, selected students receive orders to Naval Air Station Pensacola.
+Commencement of flight training begins with the Introductory Flight Screening (IFS) program.

 IFS is a highly structured, fast paced course designed to provide initial aviation exposure and identify students that are aviation adaptable.
 IFS is divided into two parts: an online internet ground school portion and a flying portion at an assigned fixed-based operator (FBO.)
 The ground school portion is taught through Jeppesen online and will take two weeks to complete.
 Students will be expected to complete all their online modules in order to pass the 4 exams that will occur in the ground portion.
 Upon completion of the ground portion, students will fly a total of eleven flights which culminate into a successful check ride and solo.